go to the RIS Home Page overview of the sect history, docs, more off-line info more info books about the 2x2s

 In distinguishing themselves from other churches, the Two-by-Twos have traditionally emphasized that they are not organized, are not a denomination, do not have property, do not have a name, are not incorporated, have no hierarchy, etc. They have preached and stated this so often that it qualifies as a tenet of the group.
 They have also used these characteristics to deride other churches/groups and to show that they are "false churches" or "synagogues of Satan."
 Many Two-by-Twos are disturbed by revelations of the true nature of the group's hierarchy and its false representations.
 Others resort to contorted rationalizations to justify the existence of these things, while continuing to condemn them in other groups.

-Note that only 5 of the 14 pages have been placed here at this time.
-An initial corporate return and a 2x2 "Workers List" are also included.
+Note that only 4 pages from the file are displayed here (the full set of corporate filings may be downloaded: click here).
+Below are displaced An initial corporate return and a 2x2 "Workers List" are also included.
 Willis Propp is the Head Worker/overseer in Alberta.
 Jim Knipe and Dennis Einboden are senior workers (see copy of their 1994 Workers List at bottom of this page).
-If you wish to print copies of these documents, just right-click on the picture and either save the file on your system or send to your printer (you may need to adjust the printer settings to stretch onto a page).
+If you wish to print copies of these documents, click here to go to the download.

-After news of this incorporation was exposed on the internet, the Alberta corporation was dissolved at the end of 1996 (see below).
+After news of this incorporation was exposed, the Alberta corporation was dissolved at the end of 1996 (see below).
 We regret that the Two-by-Two hierarchy has, in this case, decided to return to the longstanding deception of presenting itself as not having organization, assets, etc.

 The Dissolution

 While Willis Propp has circulated a letter (to be used when questions arise over the incorporation) among selected individuals, in which he assumes sole responsibility for the creation of the corporation, his name does not appear on the dissolution paperwork.
 Nor does this letter explain how the other senior workers who signed the original incorporation papers were in agreement with its establishment.
-Mr. Propp's letter also raises several more inconsistencies, including his claim that the corporation was formed in order to extend the visa of a sister worker in Hungary (see following quote).
+Mr. Propp's letter also raises several more inconsistencies, including his claim that the corporation was formed in order to extend the visa of a sister worker in Hungary (see following quote in response to a question put to the Hungarian government as to any contacts under that name).

 Dear Sirs: